 - Position yourself, if possible, so that the bite is at or below the level of your heart.

-- Cleanse the wound, but don't flush it with water, and cover it with a clean, dry dressing.
+- Clean the wound with soap and water.
+Cover it with a clean, dry dressing.

 - Don't use a tourniquet or apply ice.